bcgov/aries-cloudagent-container/README.md

 ## Running the build

-To build the image, open a terminal session at the root of this Git repo and execute: `python make_image.py python 0.3.0`.
+To build the image, open a terminal session at the root of this Git repo and execute: `python make_image.py 0.3.0 python`.
 This will build the python version of the image, and include aries-cloudagent version 0.3.0.

 Many parameters can be specified through command-line, for more information please type `python make_image.py` to display the command's usage page.

+Once the local build has been completed, those with permission can push the locally created docker image to [Docker Hub](https://hub.docker.com) in the bcgovimages organization.
+To do so, run `docker push bcgovimages/aries-cloudagent:py36-1.16-1_0.7.1`, where the name of the image is displayed from the `make_image.py` run.

 # Credits